baile035/chenz_CV/_pages/awards.md

 **IEEE Outstanding Leadership Award, 2019**
 > This award is to recognize my role as Program Co-Chair of the 5th IEEE International Conference on Smart Data (SmartData-2019), Atlanta, USA, 14-17 July 2019.

-**Inria Postdoctoral Research Fellowship, 2016**

-**Spotlight Article of the issue, 2014**
-> For paper ”Transformation-Based Monetary Cost Optimizations for Workflows in the Cloud” published on IEEE Transactions on Cloud Computing.

-**Excellent Service Award, 2014**
-> This award is to recognize my role as Local Co-Chair of the IEEE 6th International Conference on Cloud Computing Technology and Science (CloudCom), Singapore, Dec.
-2014.

 **Best Reviewers Award, Neurocomputing 2018**
 > The award was given to 20 reviewers out of more than 2,000 reviewers during the Neurocomputing 2018.